2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 Last Update: **2023-08-21**

-## v16.03 2023-08-21

-1. ✅ Make all typed objects very strict when checking if fields exist
-1. ✅ Change `RazorPro` to `RazorTyped` etc.
-1. ✅ Add much more helpful info / error when fields not found

 ## Currently being developed 2023-Q3

-1. ✅ Make all typed objects very strict when checking if fields exist
-1. ✅ Change `RazorPro` to `RazorTyped` etc.
-1. ✅ Add much more helpful info / error when fields not found
+1. Finish some edge cases for Typed code, incl.
+    1. GetDraft / GetPublished
+    1. Override Equality operations
+    1. Improve stack to fully support path-keys in all use cases incl. mixed scenarios
 1. ⌛ Tutorials for new Pro mode / CheatSheet
 1. ⌛ Change UI to use Angular 16 (from Angular 14)
 1. Improve JS build to make it easier for others to contribute
-1. Release all apps in the new typed mode
+1. ⌛ Release all apps in the new typed mode
-1. Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV
+1. ⌛ Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV
 1. ⌛ Document new ~~Pro~~ Typed mode
+1. Improve Image Metadata with more options, detailed descriptions etc.
+1. Improve headers handling in Oqtane 4
+1. Improve CSP in Oqtane 4
+1. Major JS Update to Angular 16
+1. Create a User service to get more user data

+also...

 1. Rework the UI Selector / DropDown system
     1. to have titles, help, notes, links, and more @SDV